codesapienbe/pollinexus/docs/NOTEBOOK-SPEECH-NOTES.md

   - Diversity by sampling method
   - Seasonal activity
 - Validate: Figure renders, axes/titles correct, no exceptions

+#### Cell 6 Output Evaluation

+>> 🎨 **Visualization Results**: The output should display a 2x2 grid of charts: Top-left shows a horizontal bar chart of "Top 10 Plant Species by Bee Visits" with Leucanthemum vulgare likely having the highest bar.
+Top-right shows a pie chart of "Native vs Non-Native Bee Distribution" with native bees taking up most of the pie (around 97%).
+Bottom-left shows a bar chart of "Bee Species Diversity by Sampling Method" showing different sampling techniques.
+Bottom-right shows a bar chart of "Bee Activity by Season" showing seasonal patterns.
+The message "✅ Visualization dashboard created successfully" should appear at the end.

+**💡 Simple Explanation**: This output is like getting a beautiful photo album of our data!
+The charts are like different photos that each tell part of the story: the bar chart shows us which plants are most popular (like a "most visited restaurants" list), the pie chart shows us the customer mix (like "what percentage of customers are locals vs tourists"), and the other charts show us when and how the activity happens.
+The success message confirms that all our "photos" were created properly!

 ### 2.6 Machine Learning Analysis
 >>